terra-money/terrain/README.md

 terrain sync-refs
 ```

-After you have synced the contract references, you may change into the `frontend` directory and start the application.
+After you have synced the contract references, you can change into the `frontend` directory and start the application.

 ```sh
 cd frontend